Therapeutic index: Range of therapeutic indices

 The therapeutic index varies widely among substances, even within a related group.

 For instance, the opioid painkiller remifentanil is very forgiving, offering a therapeutic index of 33,000:1, while Diazepam, a benzodiazepine sedative-hypnotic and skeletal muscle relaxant, has a less forgiving therapeutic index of 100:1.
 Morphine is even less so with a therapeutic index of 70.

+Some sources have reported very high therapeutic index values for certain opioids (e.g. remifentanil).
+However, such values are highly dependent on the experimental endpoint (e.g. LD_{50} vs. respiratory depression), species, and study conditions, and may not reflect clinical safety.
+In clinical practice, opioids such as morphine, fentanyl, and remifentanil are generally considered to have a narrow therapeutic window due to dose-dependent respiratory depression and the need for careful titration and monitoring.

 Less safe are cocaine (a stimulant and local anaesthetic) and ethanol (a sedative): the therapeutic indices for these substances are 15:1 and 10:1, respectively.
 Paracetamol, alternatively known by its trade names Tylenol or Panadol, also has a therapeutic index of 10.

 Even less safe are drugs such as digoxin, a cardiac glycoside; its therapeutic index is approximately 2:1.

 Other examples of drugs with a narrow therapeutic range, which may require drug monitoring both to achieve therapeutic levels and to minimize toxicity, include dimercaprol, theophylline, warfarin and lithium carbonate.

 Some antibiotics and antifungals require monitoring to balance efficacy with minimizing adverse effects, including: gentamicin, vancomycin, amphotericin B (nicknamed 'amphoterrible' for this very reason), and polymyxin B.